Enlargeability, foliations, and positive scalar curvature: Introduction

 \begin{theorem}{\cite{Z2016}} If $M$ is a compact oriented spin manifold with $\what{A}(M) \neq 0$, then no foliation of $M$ has a metric of positive scalar curvature. \end{theorem} For the results of Lichnerowicz and Connes, $\what{A}(M)$ is the usual Hirzebruch $\what{A}$ genus which occurs in dimensions $4k$.
 The result of Zhang also includes the Atiyah-Milnor-Singer $\Z_2$ $\what{A}$ invariant, which occurs in dimensions $8k+1$ and $8k+2$.
 See \cite{LM}, II.7.

-In \cite{GL1,GL2,GL3}, Gromov-Lawson introduced the notion of enlargeable manifolds.
-This is a vast and important set of compact manifolds, which includes all solvmanifolds, all manifolds which admit metrics of non-positive sectional curvature, all sufficiently large 3-manifolds, as well as many families of important $K(\pi,1)$-manifolds.
+In \cite{GL1,GL2,GL3}, Gromov-Lawson introduced the notion of enlargeable manifolds, which includes all solvmanifolds, all manifolds which admit metrics of non-positive sectional curvature, all sufficiently large 3-manifolds, as well as many families of $K(\pi,1)$-manifolds.
 The category of enlargeable manifolds is closed under products, connected sums (with anything), and changes of differential structure.

 Recall the following definitions from \cite{GL3}.

 \begin{definition} A $C^1$ map $f:M \to M'$ between Riemannian manifolds is $\ep$ contracting if $||f_*(v)|| \leq \ep ||v||$ for all tangent vectors $v$ to $M$. \end{definition}